Tecsmith/vr61-keyboard-pcb/README.md

 ---

-> Very happy to announce that [PCBWay](https://pcbway.com) has gratefully sponsored the production of the first 5 PCBs, and a partial assembly service *(all but the USB-C, Hot-Swap Sockets, JST-ph4 & SK6812's)*, for this project.  *(I will post images and results of the prototype testing herein as soon as I can.)*
+> Very happy to announce that [PCBWay](https://pcbway.com) has gratefully sponsored the production of the first 5 RevA PCBs, and a partial assembly service *(all but the USB-C, Hot-Swap Sockets, JST-ph4 & SK6812's)*, for this project.  *(I will post images and results of the prototype testing [herein](docs/updates/readme.md) as I progress.)*
 >
 > [![Official Sponsor - PCBWay](docs/pcbway.jpg)](https://pcbway.com/)
 >